JithinBathula/OpenAI-Chat-Completion/readme.md

 - `timestamp` (DATETIME): When the message was sent or received.
 - `role` (TEXT): Either "user" (request) or "assistant" (response).
 - `content` (TEXT): The message text.

-NOTE: The id column is an auto-incrementing integer that ensures each message has a unique identifier.
-This is the primary key in the database and is managed automatically.
-The user_id links messages to a specific user, allowing the application to retrieve conversation history.

 ### Notes